Patient Education

 Shoulder Impingement Syndrome & Arthroscopic Subacromial Decompression

 For the patients that do not recover with physical therapy, a Shoulder Arthroscopic Subacromial Decompression may be recommended.
 This operation involves the arthroscopic removal of the bone spur rubbing on the rotator cuff.
 Surgery takes about 30 minutes and the patient will recover within several weeks with physical therapy.
 Patients are allowed to perform daily activities within days of their surgery.
-Dr. Joyce will review the risks and benefits of the surgery when this treatment option is considered.

 For the patients that do not recover with physical therapy, a Shoulder Arthroscopic Subacromial Decompression may be recommended.
 This operation involves the arthroscopic removal of the bone spur rubbing on the rotator cuff.
 Surgery takes about 30 minutes and the patient will recover within several weeks with physical therapy.
 Patients are allowed to perform daily activities within days of their surgery.
-Dr. Joyce will review the risks and benefits of the surgery when this treatment option is considered.

 Shoulder Instability, Labral Repairs and Shoulder Dislocations